John Glenn Columbus International Airport

+In 2016 the airport was re-named from Port Columbus International Airport to its current name, in honor of astronaut and four-term U.S. senator John Glenn.

 History

 Early history

-The airport opened July 8, 1929 as the Port Columbus Airport on a site selected by Charles Lindbergh, as the eastern air terminus of the Transcontinental Air Transport air-rail New York to Los Angeles transcontinental route.
+The airport opened July 8, 1929 as the Columbus Municipal Hangar on a site selected by Charles Lindbergh, as the eastern air terminus of the Transcontinental Air Transport air-rail New York to Los Angeles transcontinental route.
 Passengers traveled overnight on the Pennsylvania Railroad's Airway Limited from New York to Columbus; by air from Columbus to Waynoka, Oklahoma; by rail again on the Atchison, Topeka & Santa Fe from Waynoka to Clovis, New Mexico; and by air from Clovis to Los Angeles.
 The original terminal building and hangars remain; the hangars are still in use, but the old terminal sits derelict.

 During World War II, most of the facility was taken over by the U.S. Navy, which established Naval Air Station Columbus in 1942.
 NAS Columbus was closed and the facility relinquished back to civilian authorities in 1946.
 Also, during the war, the government established a government-owned aviation factory on the grounds of the airport known as Air Force Factory 85, eventually operated by North American Aviation.
-The plant produced the F-100 Super Saber, RA-5 Vigilante, T-2 Buckeye, T-28 Trojan, OV-10 Bronco and T-39 Sabreliner.
+The plant produced the F-100 Super Sabre, RA-5 Vigilante, T-2 Buckeye, T-28 Trojan, OV-10 Bronco and T-39 Sabreliner.

 The diagram on the February 1951 Coast & Geodetic Survey instrument-approach chart shows runways 006/186 3550 ft long, 052/232 4400 ft, 096/276 4500 ft, and 127/307 5030 ft.

 A new $12 million terminal building opened on September 21, 1958.
 Jet airline flights (American 707s) started in April 1964.

 Historical airline service

 The April 1957 Official Airline Guide shows 72 airline departures each weekday: 41 TWA, 16 American, 6 Eastern, 6 Lake Central and 3 Piedmont.

 The first major airline to fly into Columbus was TWA, and it kept a presence at Columbus over 70 years during the era of airline regulation.
 TWA offered a club for exclusive passengers up until 2000 when America West took over a gate held by TWA and the club itself due to financial problems.
-The site of the club is now Eddie George‘s 27 grille.
+The site of the club is now Eddie George's 27 grille.

-Columbus was formerly a hub of America West Airlines in the 1990s, but the company closed the hub in 2003 due to financial losses and the post 9/11-decline in air travel.
+Columbus was formerly a hub of America West Airlines, which it opened in 1993, but the company closed the hub in 2003 due to financial losses and the post-9/11-decline in air travel.

 The airport was the home base of short-lived Skybus Airlines, which began operations from Columbus on May 22, 2007.
 The airline touted themselves as the cheapest airline in the United States, offering a minimum of ten seats for $10 each on every flight.
 Skybus ceased operations April 4, 2008.